 - Tossing the fresh blueberries in flour before folding into the batter helps prevent them from sinking to the bottom of the muffins as they bake.

-- See note below the recipe card on how to make buttermilk from regular milk and white vinegar.
+- See note below the recipe card on how to make buttermilk from regular milk and white vinegar or lemon juice.

 - I prefer using fresh blueberries in these muffins, but the King Arthur Flour blog has some tips on using frozen blueberries in baked goods!